Credit card vs. debit card vs. prepaid card

 A prepaid card is a pre-loaded payment card with a specific amount of money.
 The difference between a debit card vs. a prepaid card is that prepaid cards are not linked to a bank account.
 Instead, you load funds onto the card, which you can then use for purchases or cash withdrawals until the balance is depleted.

 Prepaid cards are often used for budgeting, travel, or as gifts, offering a secure and convenient way to manage spending.
-They come with various features, such as online access and reload options, but may also include fees for activation, transactions, and reloading.
+Businesses looking for effective solutions can explore the best prepaid business cards to optimize expense control, streamline budgeting, and ensure secure transactions.
+These cards come with various features, such as online access and reload options, but may also include fees for activation, transactions, and reloading.

 Prepaid business credit cards spare you from overdraft charge, which happens when you pay from a debit card.